Design a complaints handling flow

 “Choose the person in charge of handling the complaint” task

-Being a user task, the message, addressees, responses and the scope of the data must be defined.
+Being a user task, the message, addressees, responses and the data visibility must be defined.

 Write “Choose the person in charge of the complaint of” in the message and (followed by a space) include the customer name in the subject.
 This is added with a tag, which is defined with a “#” and then adding the application data “Customer name”.